stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Fund information

 The Fund information section contains details about the fund.
 For descriptions of each field in this section, see  [Fund information](#fund-information).
-In addition to the fields that are available during fund creation, the fund detail pane displays the fund **Currency**.
-The fund currency value is set to the currency value from [Settings > Tenant > Language and localization](../../settings/settings_tenant/settings_tenant/#settings--tenant--language-and-localization).
-Note that when an order is opened, the system creates an encumbrance transaction on the current budget for the fund selected in the fund distribution section of the order.
-If the currency of the PO line is different than the budget currency, the encumbrance will display on the budget as a converted amount.
-The budget currency is set to the Tenant currency value at the time the [Finance > Fiscal year](#fiscal-year-information) record is created; therefore, if the Tenant currency value is updated, any budgets created prior to the update will still operate based on the Tenant currency that existed when the Fiscal year associated with the budget was created.

 #### Current budget

 This section contains a table of information about the current budget, if one exists.
 The current year is based on the fiscal year period and the current date/time.

 #### Current expense classes